Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant day of the year for for this entry is May 12.

 Location.
 38° 13.289′ N, 77° 35.651′ W. Marker is near Spotsylvania Courthouse, Virginia, in Spotsylvania County.
-Marker can be reached from Gordon Drive, on the left when traveling north.
+It can be reached from Gordon Drive, on the left when traveling north.
 Located on the East Face of the Salient trail at tour stop six (East Face) on the driving tour of Spotsylvania Battlefield unit of the Fredericksburg and Spotsylvania National Military Park.
 Touch for map.
 Marker is in this post office area: Spotsylvania VA 22553, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fighting for Time (about 300 feet away, measured in a direct line); The Confederate Line (about 600 feet away); Spotsylvania Campaign (approx. 0.2 miles away); a different marker also named Spotsylvania Campaign (approx. 0.2 miles away); Dawn Assault (approx. ¼ mile away); a different marker also named Spotsylvania Campaign (approx. ¼ mile away);
+At least 8 other markers are within walking distance of this marker: Fighting for Time (about 300 feet away, measured in a direct line); The Confederate Line (about 600 feet away); Dawn Assault (approx. ¼ mile away); Fatal Mistake at the East Angle (approx. ¼ mile away); Containing the Enemy, Reclaiming the Works (approx. ¼ mile away); "The Toughest Fight Yet" (approx. 0.3 miles away); McCoull Spring

 A Mass Capture Marker image.
 Click for full size.

-Photographed By Kevin W., October 29, 2009
+Photographed by Kevin W., October 29, 2009

 2. A Mass Capture Marker